Captain Pugwash: Planned film

-Stage adaptation
+Stage adaptations

 On 17 December 1973, a theatre show, Captain Pugwash, written by Ryan and John Kennett, opened at the King's Road Theatre in Chelsea, London.
 Directed by John Ingram and designed by John Marsh, the entertainment for children played twelve performances a week (twice daily, Monday to Saturday) until 12 January 1974.
 Edward Philips as Pugwash headed a cast of live actors playing characters including Tom and Cut-Throat Jake.
+The following year a second play was performed, entitled Captain Pugwash and the Inca Treasure, from 19 December 1974 to 18 January 1975.
+In 2008 a new show was performed with Richard Alan in the title role.